Building a Garden Bar

 Bricking up the Side Window

-A bricklayer done this job in a few hours.
+A bricklayer completed this job in a few hours.

 - Materials and labor to brick the side window using breeze blocks = £150